tkommoju3/kommoju-cop3330-assignment4part2/README.md

 Dedicated to Rey :)

-This is an application for storing and editing your todo lists.

 The Add button adds a new item to the list, the user should fill in the description and date and ensure status of item before adding.